 Despite not loving school as a young girl, she loves it now and hopes that one day her sons will also take classes at the university and continue their education.
 California strawberry farming offers educational opportunities for farmers, ranch managers and crew supervisors, training more than 1,000 employees annually.
 These workshops provide continuing education for mid-level management workers on the farms so that employees like Cecilia have the opportunity to grow their careers.
 In fact, strawberry farming has given immigrants more ownership opportunities than any other major crop.
 Latinos now comprise two-thirds of strawberry growers in California.
 25% started out as field workers.

-Through small talk I also learned that Cecilia’s favorite vegetable was broccoli (clearly strawberries are her favorite fruit!) and that her favorite way to enjoy strawberries was fresh out of the fields.
-I can’t say I blame her, there’s something about picking a warm strawberry right from the plant that you can’t beat.
+Through small talk I also learned that Cecilia’s favorite vegetable was broccoli (clearly strawberries are her favorite fruit!).
+Not to mention, her favorite way to enjoy strawberries are fresh out of the fields.
+I can’t say I blame her.
+There’s something about picking a warm strawberry right from the plant that you can’t beat.

 I also got to spend some time with David Alvarado in the fields picking and noshing on strawberries.
-I think it’s safe to say I got my share of Vitamin C for the day considering that just 8 strawberries has 110% of our recommended vitamin C intake.
-I lost track, but I’m guessing my monthly vitamin C needs were met in just that day based on how many strawberries I ate.
+It’s safe to say I got my share of Vitamin C for the day considering that just 8 strawberries has 110% of our recommended vitamin C intake.
+Who knows how much Vitamin C I got in that day, but I’m guessing my monthly vitamin C needs were met based on how many strawberries I ate.

 Here’s David showing us how to perfectly pick a strawberry.